panthernet/GraphX/README.md

   * Vertex connection points (VCP) allows to implement customizable edge-to-vertex connections
   * Vertex snap-to-grid feature while dragging vertex or group of vertices

-* And at last some additiona features to note:
+* And at last some additional features to note:
   * Built in enchanced zoom control with minimap and zooming features:
     * Support for area selection of the vertices
     * Support for area zooming and smooth animations